briandipalma/flux-for-components/README.md

 {% endhighlight %}

-The snippet above, again from the Flux chat example application, shows how when the store changes its state it notifies all the component views listening to it.
+The snippet above, again from the Flux chat example application, shows how when the store changes its state it notifies the component views listening to it.
 If you have 10 chat windows and one action triggers an update to its store all 10 chat window views could trigger a rerender.
 There are several reasons why when using React it shouldn't result in too much waste.
 Firstly it batches Virtual DOM diffing secondly the Virtual DOM prevents unnecessary